aibobrov/IOS-Projects/README.md

 ### MusicPlayer

-Music Player is created with MediaPlayer and some third-party frameworks: [LNPopupController](https://github.com/LeoNatan/LNPopupController) and [UPCarouselFlowLayout](https://github.com/ink-spot/UPCarouselFlowLayout)
+Music Player is created with MediaPlayer and some third-party frameworks: [LNPopupController](https://github.com/LeoNatan/LNPopupController) and [UPCarouselFlowLayout](https://github.com/ink-spot/UPCarouselFlowLayout).
+Music is in your local storage.

 Features: